-A common problem when using an array of health-related outcomes for diverse patient populations and subgroups is establishing the comparability of scales or units on which the outcomes are reported.
-The emphasis has typically been focused on the metric over the measure.
-"Equating" is a technique to convert the system of units of one measure to that of another.
+A common problem when using an array of health-related outcomes for diverse patient populations and subgroups is establishing the comparability of scales or units on which the outcomes are reported.^{184,185} The emphasis has typically been focused on the metric over the measure.
+"Equating" is a technique that involves the process of converting the system of units of one measure to that of another.
 This process of deriving equivalent scores has been used successfully in educational testing to compare test scores obtained from parallel or alternate forms that measure the same characteristic with or without having common anchor items.

-Theoretically (and in practice when certain conditions are met), different age-specific measures could be linked, thus placing child, adult, and geriatric estimates on a common metric.
-For example, the many items that constitute a condition-specific (e.g., cancer) quality of life scale could be incorporated into a single shared bank and linked through a common-anchor design.
-The methods of establishing comparable scores (often called "linking") vary substantially depending on the definition of comparability.
-For that reason, standardization is critical in comparing PROs across studies.
+Theoretically (and in practice when certain conditions are met) different age-specific measures could be linked, thus placing child, adult, and geriatric estimates on a common metric.
+The many items that constitute a disease-specific (e.g., cancer) quality of life scale could be incorporated into a single shared bank and linked through a common-anchor design.184 The methods of establishing comparable scores (often called "linking") vary substantially depending on the definition of comparability, and therefore, standardization is critical in facilitating comparing PROs across studies.
 Two measures may be considered linked if they produce scores that match the first two moments (i.e., mean and SD) of their distributions for a specific group of examinees or two randomly equivalent groups.
 Another definition may involve matching scores with equal percentile ranks based on a single sample of examinees or random samples drawn from the same population.